DIRACGrid/diracx-web/docs/user/Dashboard/list_and_share_applications.md

 2. Select **Rename**.
    - :bulb: The instance name will change to an input field.
 3. Enter a new name and press **Enter** to save it.
+   - :bulb: You can't use the same name for several intances

 ### Moving an Application Instance